thaibault/weboptimizer/readme.md

     npm run build 'e21vZHVsZTp7cHJlcHJvY2Vzc29yOntwdWc6e2xvY2Fsczp7bmFtZTonaMOkbnMnfX19fX0='

-There is a static tools [clientnode](http://torben.website/clientNode) and helper instance provided to each evaluation or execution context within the package.json (see the API-Documentation, link above, for more details):
+There is a static tool [clientnode](http://torben.website/clientNode) and helper instance provided to each evaluation or execution context within the package.json (see the API-Documentation, link above, for more details):